JAMA June 25, 2019

 Key Findings

-1. The primary composite endpoint (cardiovascular death, myocardial infarction, stroke, definite stent thrombosis, or TIMI major/minor bleeding) occurred in 2.36% of patients in the 1-month DAPT group compared to 3.70% in the 12-month DAPT group (HR 0.64; 95% CI 0.42-0.98; P < 0.001 for non-inferiority; P = 0.04 for superiority).
+1. The primary composite endpoint (cardiovascular death, myocardial infarction, stroke, definite stent thrombosis, or TIMI major/minor bleeding) occurred in 2.36% of the 1-month DAPT group compared to 3.70% of the 12-month DAPT group (absolute difference, -1.34%; HR 0.64, 95% CI 0.42-0.98), meeting criteria for both noninferiority (P<0.001) and superiority (P=0.04).

 Study Design